arigo/BaroqueUI/README.md

 The "small delay" state selects between the three action states.
 There is no delay if only one action state is actually implemented in the tracker.
-The "default" path is followed if the small delay elapses, if we move the controller enough in space, or if press and there is no "action 1" implemented; or if we untouch the touchpad quickly (in the last case, it will leave "action 3" immediately afterwards, but that's still registered as a tap).
+The "default" path is followed if the small delay elapses, if we move the controller enough in space, or if we "press" and there is no "action 1" implemented; or if we untouch the touchpad quickly (in the last case, it will leave "action 3" immediately afterwards, but that's still registered as a tap).